NREL/reV/examples/offshore_wind/README.rst

 the 2km WTK resolution) until the reV aggregation step, where exclusions are applied and the data is aggregated up to the supply curve grid.
 Supply curve tranmission cost tables must include transmission costs for offshore supply curve points.
-There is no seperate or special handling of offshore supply curve transmission connection.
+There is no separate or special handling of offshore supply curve transmission connection.

 Plots of the Example Offshore Output